SvenTiigi/STLocationRequest/README.md

     </a>
 </p>

-STLocationRequest is a simple and elegant way to request the users location services at the very first time written in Swift.
-The `STLocationRequestController` shows a beautiful 3D 360° Flyover MapView with over 25 cities and landmarks.
+STLocationRequest is a simple and elegant way to request the users location services at the very first time.
+The `STLocationRequestController` shows a beautiful 3D 360° Flyover-MapView bult on top of [FlyoverKit](https://github.com/SvenTiigi/FlyoverKit) with over 25 cities and landmarks.

 ## Installation